HRLTY/TP-GAN/README.md

 ### Note

 It was initially written in Tensorflow 0.12.

-This is an improved version than the one used in paper.
+If you have implemented another version, I'll be happy to reference it here.

+This is an initial release of code, which may not be fully tested.
+Refinement, input data example, pre-trained models, and precomputed testing image features will come later.

 The input is cropped with the Matlab script `face_db_align_single_custom.m`, which accepts 5 keypoints and outputs a cropped image and transformed keypoints.

 Some example cropping outputs is shown in folder `data-example`.

-The 45-90 degree images are used to train our 90-degree model only.
+Our 90-degree model only used 45-90 degree images for training.
+Other models we trained didn't use 90 degree images.
+90 degree images' left and right eye patches coincide.

-The keypoints can be extracted from off-the-shelf landmark detectors, e.g. 'Zhang et al. Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection, 2016'.
+The 5 keypoints can be extracted from off-the-shelf landmark detectors, e.g. 'Zhang et al. Combining Data-driven and Model-driven Methods for Robust Facial Landmark Detection, 2016'.
 The synthesis performance is similar to using manually labelled keypoints.

 We thank Xiang Wu for providing the [face feature network](https://github.com/AlfredXiangWu/face_verification_experiment).
 We load it as `DeepFace` in the code, the weights are from a custom Light-CNN cafeemodel file.

-Our implementation borrowed code from the [dcgan repo](https://github.com/carpedm20/DCGAN-tensorflow)
+Our implementation borrowed code from the [dcgan repo](https://github.com/carpedm20/DCGAN-tensorflow).

+Update 0.1:

+- Adding `DeepFace168.pickle` weights file for Light-CNN.
+Please note this is an improved version than the one originally used in the experiment.

 ### Citation and Contact